chyhsu/jira-issue-search/README.md

 - Syncing Jira issues to a local ChromaDB database
 - Querying similar issues based on semantic search
 - Retrieving issue details
+- Getting AI-powered suggestions for issue solutions

-The application uses sentence transformers to generate embeddings for Jira issue content, enabling powerful semantic search capabilities beyond simple keyword matching.
+The application uses embeddings to generate vector representations of Jira issue content, enabling powerful semantic search capabilities beyond simple keyword matching.
+It also integrates with Ollama to provide AI-powered suggestions for issue resolution.

 ## Project Structure